<img src="https://secure.insightful-cloud-365.com/264240.png" style="display:none;">

 Airborne particles are infection-causing particles that are able to hang in the air for extended periods of time.
 This is a particularly dangerous method of transmission because not only do they not require any type of vector to transmit the infection from one person to another, but there is a real danger of contracting an airborne infection even after an infected person has left the room.

-Airborne diseases pose a major threat to even the most modern medical facilities.
-Still, with the right knowledge and equipment, you can protect your hospital or medical center from high levels of airborne diseases.
+Airborne diseases pose a significant threat to even the most modern medical facilities.
+Hospital air quality plays a critical role in the transmission of these illnesses, as airborne pathogens can linger in contaminated air and spread throughout the facility.
+With the right knowledge and equipment, you can protect your hospital or medical center from high levels of airborne diseases.

-Understanding these diseases begins with how they are transmitted, the activities that can cause transmission, and the populations most highly impacted.
-To illustrate the dangers, we will explore two major categories of airborne diseases — fungal and bacterial.
+Understanding these diseases begins with knowing how they are transmitted, the activities that can cause transmission, and the populations most at risk.
+Let's delve into two major categories of airborne diseases—fungal and bacterial—and see how air quality directly influences them.

 Aspergillosis and Other Fungal Diseases

 Aspergillosis, primarily caused by molds in the Aspergillus genus, thrives in dusty or moist environmental conditions.
-HEPA filtration is an excellent tool to mitigate the risks of this and other fungal diseases.
+Poor air quality, especially in areas with contaminated air due to construction dust or high humidity, can increase the concentration of these spores indoors.

 Modes of Transmission